-NDA is comprised of several data repositories with different access governance but combined and harmonized in one database for broad querying.
-Repositories currently supported include:
+NDA is comprised of several data repositories that are combined and harmonized in one database for broad querying.
+Repositories currently supported include the NIMH Data Archive (NDA), the Adolescent Brain Cognitive Development Study (ABCD), the Connectome Coordination Facility (CCF), the Osteoarthritis Initiative (OAI), and the NIAAA Data Archive (NIAAADA).

 NIMH Data Archive (NDA)